l-7777777/Sip/README.md

 You're all set!
 ## Example
 The example (in master/example/) is an example of a SIP app with just about all of the features in use.
-Download it, play with it, and use the docs for help.
+Download it, play with it, and use the wiki for help.
 To run it, run `python3 sip.py`
 ## Time to start!
 To start, run "sip init" on MacOS X and Linux, or "[Path-to-CLI]/sip.bat init" on Windows.
 Fill in the name of your project, in this case tutorialapp, its parent directory and the path to the executable of your favorite code editor.
 It will make you